Zapratkyn/webserv/README.md

 TO DO :

-- Throw an error if a location name has an extension (Like .html)

 - I'm not sure about the allowed methods for the locations.
 Either I won't let the user look for direct url or I'll update any page linked to a location if methods other than GET are specified in the location block.

 - Redirections